 - Investigation and recommendation for recovering balancing services charges, including collection methodology and frequency

 - Produce interim report providing detailed reasoning and any relevant analysis behind the initial conclusions

-- Consult on the interim report providing opportunity for stakeholder comment
+- Consult on the interim report providing an opportunity for stakeholder comment

 - Issue a final report including consideration of stakeholder consultation responses providing a final recommendation on who should pay, the design of balancing services charges and potential timescales for implementation

 The final report, containing the recommendations to Ofgem, is scheduled to be published in June 2020.

 On 15 July 2019 the Government published a consultation on Electric Vehicle Smart Charging.
 This was to seek views on the outline of the current approach and objectives for the implementation of smart charging systems for electric vehicles (EVs).